haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ce/instant-purchase/index.md

 ### Integration availability checker

 The integration availability checker allows you to specify if your payment integration is available based on the current Magento configuration specification or other data.
-For example, {{site.data.var.ce}} provides Braintree Stored Credit Cards which supports Instant Purchase unless 3D Secure is enabled.
+例如， {{site.data.var.ce}} provides Braintree Stored Credit Cards which supports Instant Purchase unless 3D Secure is enabled.

 The default implementation for the availability checker always returns `true`.